Keen to know more

 Shipping costs – shipping costs that are unexpectedly high is another major factor being cart abandonment.
 We tend to believe that the practice of a site that conceals its shipping costs until you reach the checkout, is devious.

 Consider offering free shipping if it is a viable option.
 If you need to charge shipping or you would prefer not to have to build in the costs of shipping with your product, be transparent about shipping costs from the beginning.
 Give clear and accurate estimates of shipping.
 Fixed prices are much more preferable from a customer’s perspective.
 Remember, that most customers will live in a populated area where shipping costs will be more predictable than less populated areas.
 Don’t get caught up over the small minority who may live in a remote or regional area.
 Lastly, consider offering discounted rates for shipping with increased quantities.

 Long or confusing checkout – One of the most significant advantages of online shopping is that it is quick and easy.
 However, if you complicate or lengthen the process unnecessarily, the customer will abandon your site without a second thought.
 Ensure your checkout is short and concise, with clear instructions and no lengthy delays in order to prevent a decline in sales for your brand.

 Would you like to know how your site measures up?

 Contact TestMate for more sales testing and UX insights.
 We offer reliable, quality user testing that can help your business grow.
-Let us find out how we can help improve your cart abandonment stats.
+Let us find out how we can help improve your cart abandonment stats today.